-A gastrointestinal bacterial infection can cause gastritis.
+A gastrointestinal bacterial infection can also cause gastritis.
 The most common bacterial infection that causes it is Helicobacter pylori.
 It’s a bacterium that infects the lining of the stomach.
-It’s usually passed from person-to-person, but it can also be transmitted through contaminated food or water.
+The infection is usually passed from person to person, but can also be transmitted through contaminated food or water.

-Gastritis doesn’t cause noticeable symptoms in everyone, but the most common symptoms are:
+Gastritis doesn’t cause noticeable symptoms in everyone.
+The most common symptoms are:

 If you have erosive gastritis, you might experience different symptoms, including:

 Your doctor will perform a physical exam, ask about your symptoms, and ask for your family history.
-Your doctor may also recommend a breath, blood, or stool test to check for H. pylori.
+They may also recommend a breath, blood, or stool test to check for H. pylori.

-In order to get a look at what’s going on inside you, your doctor may perform an endoscopy to check for inflammation.
+In order to get a look at what’s going on inside you, your doctor may want to perform an endoscopy to check for inflammation.
 An endoscopy involves the use of a long tube that has a camera lens at the tip.
 During the procedure, your doctor will carefully insert the tube to allow them to see into the esophagus and stomach.
-Your doctor may also take a small sample, or biopsy, of the lining of your stomach if they find anything unusual during the examination.
+Your doctor may take a small sample, or biopsy, of the lining of the stomach if they find anything unusual during the examination.

 Your doctor may also take X-rays of your digestive tract after you swallow a barium solution, which will help distinguish areas of concern.

-However, long-term use of these medicines, especially at high doses, can lead to an increased risk of spine, hip, and wrist fractures.
+However, long-term use of these medications, especially at high doses, can lead to an increased risk of spine, hip, and wrist fractures.
 It can also lead to increased risk of renal failure, dementia, and nutrient deficiencies.

 Your doctor may recommend that you use antacids for rapid relief of gastritis pain.
-These medicines can neutralize the acid in your stomach.
-However, some antacids can cause diarrhea or constipation.
+These medications can neutralize the acid in your stomach.

 Written by: Carmella Wint and Winnie Yu